erikwiffin/erik.wiffin.com/content/posts/Data Engineering for Other People.md

 Oh no!

-If we google this error message, we find that there's a pandas function `to_numeric` that might help us, but as you can see, that has its own problems.
+If we google this error message, we find a pandas function `to_numeric` that might help us, but as you can see, that has its own problems.

 ```python